Frequently asked questions

 Do I need to speak English?

-If you really want to start the programme, and your English is poor, we suggest that you take an English course in your country prior to starting at DNS.
-If you have the basics and are able to communicate, you will improve during the programme, since English is the common language at DNS.
+If you have the basics and are able to communicate, you can improve your skills during the saving up pre-course and during the programme, since English is the common language at the campus.

 Can I get a scholarship?